jterrazz/42-expert-system/README.md

 #### Equivalence

-In the special case of an equivalence, both nodes will be mutually children.
+In the case of an equivalence, both nodes will be parent and child.

 ```python
 # Example: Creates the A <=> B